GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-01-02 10:21:52 IST
+This content is dynamically generated in Indian Time (IST): 2024-01-02 10:34:33 IST

 Current Weather in Coimbatore:
-Temperature: 23.88 °C
+Temperature: 24.88 °C
-Condition: mist
+Condition: haze